ntoll/ntoll.github.io/article/why-computers-4/index.md

     </tr>
 </table>

 Two other objects are on the table.
-On one side of the contraption is a photograph of a thoughtful looking man with an old fashioned side parting and _enigmatic_ smile.
-On the other is a thick ring-bound pile of paper whose title you can just make out: "Instructions".
+On one side of the contraption is a black and white photograph of a thoughtful looking man with an old fashioned side parting and _enigmatic_ smile, sitting in a sturdy deck chair.
+On the other is a thick ring-bound pile of paper whose title you can just make out:
+"Instructions".

 The instructions listed on the front page consist of just four rules:

 <ol>
   <li>Set the machine to state "1".</li>
-  <li>Read the character in the current frame on the tape.</li>
+  <li>Read the symbol in the current frame on the tape.</li>
-  <li>Given the current state of the machine and the character read from the
+  <li>Given the current state of the machine and the symbol read from the
   current frame, look up what to do next.
 "What to do next" is defined by three
   transitions:

     <ul>
       <li>Change to a new numbered state.</li>
-      <li>Replace or delete the character in the current frame.</li>
+      <li>Replace or delete the symbol in the current frame.</li>
       <li>Move the tape by some number of frames to the left or the right.</li>
     </ul>